makkenagithub/04-expense-infra-dev/README.md

 ```
 So the resource is tainted.
 Then run terraform plan and apply, It creates the resource again.

+When a resource is tainted , then terraform will rerun that resource.

 Terraform creates the resources paralely which do not have dependency.
 To make some resource to create after a resource is created, then we have to depends on block in the resource.